Whangarei Airport: Airport growth and future

+In 2025, Taxiway A (Alpha) on the eastern side of the airport was sealed, alongside increased apron space.
+This means all 3 main taxiways are now paved.

+Passenger capacity at the airport is currently at 135,000 per annum, with the airport well suited to accommodate future growth due to recent upgrades.

 Whangārei District Council is investigating moving the airport as the current site is too small to expand significantly to meet requirements for larger aircraft.
-A runway length of between 1200m and 1350m is needed to accommodate aircraft likely to be in use beyond the next ten to fifteen years.
+A runway length of between 1200m and 1350m is potentially needed to accommodate aircraft potentially in use beyond the next ten to fifteen years.
 A site at Mata, south of Whangārei was considered but deemed too far from central Whangārei to be viable.
-Another site at the former location of Port Whangārei was mooted in 2014 but a move is not considered likely due to operational requirements and cost.
+Another site at the former location of Port Whangārei was mooted in 2014 but further investigation of this location did not progress due to operational requirements and associated cost.

-On 5th December 2020, Whangārei District Council announced it had paid $7 million for a piece of land northwest of Whangārei as a possible future site for a new airport.
+On 5 December 2020, Whangārei District Council announced it had paid $7 million for a piece of land northwest of Whangārei as a possible future site for a new airport.
 This land was purchased as a way of “future-proofing” council assets for relocating the airport when the time arises.
-In March 2021 the Whangārei District Council was investigating three posisble sites, and seeking $150 million in government funding for the move.
+In March 2021 the Whangārei District Council was investigating three possible sites, and seeking $150 million in government funding for the move.

+On 22 August 2022 Whangarei District Council announced they had selected their preferred site for relocation, after public consultation, with Ruatangata being designated the most suitable.
+This also was the area the council had purchased land for in 2020.

+As of 2025 no further progress has been made on relocating the airport, as it is now up to stakeholders to further their business case and secure funding for the relocation when the time arises.

 Airlines and destinations

 Airport services

-The airport has a modern air-conditioned terminal building with free wifi and a cafeteria (called The Apron), which services Air New Zealand.
+The airport has a modern air-conditioned terminal building with free wifi and a cafeteria (called Skyline Cafe), which services Air New Zealand.
 The terminal includes a glass walk-through tunnel to protect passengers from the weather when accessing the tarmac parking gates 1 and 2.
-The airport terminal has secure parking and three rental car companies.
+The airport terminal has secure parking and three rental car companies, Avis, Budget, and Hertz.

 Whangārei District Airport no longer has an Aero Club after a drop in membership and private flying.
 Flight training using micro-light aircraft is still available through the Whangārei Flying Club, which merged with the Northern District Aeroclub when it closed down.
-General aviation training is available through Sunair.
 Helicopter operators Skywork and Twin Coast Helicopters both operate from the airport.
 One aircraft maintenance facility, Northland Aeromaintenance Ltd, is available, which conducts maintenance for aircraft across Northland.
 Private jets are catered for when they arrive, as well as larger group charters.

 BP provide Jet A1 and AVGAS on field for aviators.
 Since 2006, an AWIB (Aerodrome Weather Information Broadcast) system has been broadcast on 119.8.